BassettLab/network-generator/README.md

 ## Installation
 Make sure you have [python](https://www.python.org/downloads/) and [networkx](https://networkx.github.io/) installed.

 Clone `network-generator` to your MATLAB environment.
+No need to add to path.

 ## Example
 ```